Best Time to Visit France

 For a few evenings in October, world-class musical artists perform at the convivial Blues Rock Festival in the town of Châteaurenard (12 kilometers outside of Avignon).
 A variety of blues genres are represented, including folk, rock, jazz and gospel.

-The city of Grenoble hosts the Grenoble Alpes Métropole Jazz Festival in October.
+The city of Grenoble hosts the Grenoble Alpes Métropole Jazz Festival from the end of September through mid-October.
 The program of concerts spans the spectrum of jazz musical genres (from classic jazz and blues to soul and funk), as well as cultural influences including Brazilian, Creole, and Cuban.

-In the Luberon region of Provence, the charming town of Ménerbes hosts the Salon du Santon in mid-November.
-This special Christmas Market includes an enchanting assortment of nativity scenes and manger figurines.
+In the Luberon region of Provence, the charming town of Ménerbes hosts the Salon du Santon in mid-December.
+This special Christmas Market includes an enchanting assortment of nativity scenes and manger figurines, handcrafted in the traditional Provençal folkloric style.

 Several Truffle Markets take place in Provence in December: in Ménerbes on the Sunday between Christmas and New Year's Day, and every Friday morning in the town of Carpentras (40 kilometers away from Ménerbes) and in Richerenches (90 kilometers away) on Saturday mornings.
 Carpentras also hosts holiday festivities, including illuminations, festive entertainment, and ice-skating.